apache/arrow/docs/source/python/integration/dataset.rst

 .. specific language governing permissions and limitations
 .. under the License.

-.. currentmodule:: pyarrow.dataset

 Extending PyArrow Datasets
 ==========================

-PyArrow provides a core protocol for datasets, so third-party libraries can both produce and consume PyArrow datasets.
+PyArrow provides a core protocol for datasets, so third-party libraries can both produce and consume classes that conform to useful subset of the PyArrow dataset API.
+This subset provides enough functionality to provide predicate and filter pushdown.
+The subset of the API is contained in ``pyarrow.dataset.protocol``.

-The idea is that any library can have a method that returns their dataset as a PyArrow dataset.
-Then, any query engine can consume that dataset and push down filters and projections.

 .. image:: pyarrow_dataset_protocol.svg
    :alt: A diagram showing the workflow for using the PyArrow Dataset protocol.
-         There are two flows shown, one for streams and one for tasks.
+         There are two flows shown, one for stream and one for tasks.
 The stream case shows a linear flow from a producer class, to a dataset, to a scanner, and finally to a RecordBatchReader.
 The tasks case shows a similar diagram, except the dataset is split into fragments, which are